Pete Townshend: Guitars

 There are several Gibson Pete Townshend signature guitars, such as the Pete Townshend SG, the Pete Townshend J-200, and three different Pete Townshend Les Paul Deluxes.
-The SG was clearly marked as a Pete Townshend limited edition model and came with a special case and certificate of authenticity, signed by Townshend himself.
+The SG was clearly marked as a Pete Townshend limited-edition model and came with a special case and certificate of authenticity, signed by Townshend himself.
 There was a Pete Townshend signature Rickenbacker limited edition guitar of the model 1998, which was his main 6-string guitar in the Who's early days.
 The run featured 250 guitars that were made between July 1987–March 1988, and according to Rickenbacker CEO John Hall, the entire run sold out before serious advertising could be done.

 He also used the Gibson ES-335, one of which he donated to the Hard Rock Cafe.
 Townshend also used a Gibson EDS-1275 double-neck very briefly circa late 1967, and both a Harmony Sovereign H1270 and a Fender Electric XII for the studio sessions for Tommy for the 12-string guitar parts.
-He also occasionally used Fender Jazzmasters on stage in 1967 and 1968 and in the studio for Tommy.
+He also occasionally played a Fender Jazzmaster on stage in 1967 and 1968 and in the studio for Tommy.